netgen/ezplatform-site-api/docs/introduction/index.rst

 Dedicated API layer
 -------------------

-As Repository API was designed to be usable for general purpose, it can come as awkward or too verbose when used for building websites.
-Site API implements a dedicated API layer on top of eZ Platform Repository API which is designed for developing websites.
+As Repository API was designed to be usable for general purpose, it can come as awkward and too verbose when used for building websites.
+Site API fixes this by implementing a dedicated API layer on top of eZ Platform Repository API which is designed for developing websites.

-Having a layer that is dedicated for building websites enables us to take an extra step and do things you would not typically want to do in Repository API, like lazy loaded properties and methods that enable Location tree traversal.
-With Site API we can do that because:
+Having a dedicated layer enables us to take an extra step and do things you would not typically want to do in Repository API.
+With Site API we can we can implement lazy loaded properties and methods that enable content model traversal directly from the entities because:

 1. it's a dedicated layer for building websites
 2. | it's not intended to be layered (meaning no different API implementations